joshdipo/105_SRE_Cloud_computing_AWS/README.md

 What is an Internet Gateway?
-- It is a network "node" that connects two different networks, that use different protocols (rules) for communicating, together
+- It is a VPC component that allows communication between the VPC and the internet
+- Enables resources like EC2 instaances to connect to the internet

 What are Route tables?